 Sexual assault or aggravated sexual assault against someone other than a District employee or volunteer;

-Aggravated robbery; or
+Aggravated robbery;

-Continuous sexual abuse of a young child or disabled individual.
+Continuous sexual abuse of a young child or disabled individual; or

+Bullying.

 School Safety Transfers

 The parent of a student who becomes a victim of a violent criminal offense as described in the state guidance for unsafe school choice options or who is assigned to a campus identified by TEA as persistently dangerous shall be offered a transfer to a safe public or charter school within the District.